brown-ccv/task-registry-data/.github/ISSUE_TEMPLATE/add-new-task.md

 # Please add a valid URL starting with https.
 taskName: Example Task                            # [String, required]
 about:
-  description: A short description of the task    # [String::URL, required]
+  description: A short description of the task    # [String, required]
   deployment: https://example.com                 # [String::URL, optional]
   sourceCode:
     access: private/public                        # [String, required] Stating if the GitHub repository is private or public.